Can I search inside my favorites?

 By default, only the favorites with the searched string in their name will appear in the filtered list.
 But you can select the check box Extended Search to extend the search to more favorites properties: favorite submenu, type, shortcut, hotstring trigger, location (file or folder path), snippet content, FTP login name and password, and advanced settings Parameters and Start in folder.

 On the left column, the Sort button sorts the search result by any column, ascending or descending if you select again the current sort column.
+You can also sort using the context menu that you open by right-clicking inside the list.

 Just above, the View button (eye icon) shows a popup menu with the items currently in the search result (see an example, below).
 This allows you to review the content of these favorites in addition to editing them.
 If multiple search result items have the same name, the [!] suffix is used to differentiate them.
 More info: What is the “eye” icon on the left side of the Customize window?.